-- Members have access to several contracted urgent care facilities located throughout the County of Ventura. - Female members may self-refer for OB/GYN services by selecting a listed Direct Access OB/GYN in the Provider Directory - Members may self-refer for an annual vision refraction exam, and for chiropractic and acupuncture services.
-(Reimbursement varies; for benefit details, see Comparison Chart in this chapter).
+- Members have access to several contracted urgent care facilities located throughout the County of Ventura. - Female members may self-refer for OB/GYN services by selecting a listed Direct-Access OB/GYN in the Provider Directory. - Members may self-refer for an annual vision refraction exam, and for chiropractic and acupuncture services.
+(Reimbursement varies; for benefit details, see Comparison Chart in this chapter). - Members may self-refer for Mental Health and Substance Abuse Services to a contracted physician.

-VCHCP's geographic service area is the County of Ventura.
+VCHCP's geographic service area is Ventura County.
 You must live or work in the service area at the time of enrollment to be eligible for coverage under VCHCP.
-You cannot enroll or continue enrollment as a Subscriber or Dependent if you live in or move to a region outside the County of Ventura, unless you are a subscriber who works in the County of Ventura, or you are a dependent child under the age of 26.
+You cannot be enrolled as a Subscriber or Dependent if you live in or move to a region outside Ventura County, unless you are a subscriber who works in the County of Ventura, or you are a dependent child under the age of 26.

 If you have an eligible dependent attending school or living in an area outside Ventura County, you must select a VCHCP PCP for that dependent, and the dependent must come to Ventura County for coverage of routine physical exams and medical services.
 Only emergency care services, urgent care services, and prescriptions are covered out of the Plan's service area.
+No mid-year changes will be approved due to a dependent who moves outside of the service area.

-If you are enrolled in this plan, you also have access to the following programs:

-• Nurse Advice Line -Available to you and your family 24 hours per day, 7 days per week at no additional cost.
+If you are enrolled in this plan, you also have access to the Nurse Advice Line, which is available to you and your family 24 hours per day, 7 days per week at no cost.
+The Nurse Advice Line can be reached by calling (800) 334-9023.

-BlueShield Trio ACO (HMO)
+Blue Shield Trio ACO (HMO)

-BlueShield's Trio HMO offers a broad range of benefits and low out-of-pocket expenses.
-It uses BlueShield's Accountable Care Organizations (ACO), which are made up of a network of local doctors, specialists, and hospitals.
+Blue Shield's Trio HMO offers a broad range of benefits and low out-of-pocket expenses.
+It uses Blue Shield's Accountable Care Organizations (ACO), which are made up of a network of local doctors, specialists, and hospitals.
 Through coordination, care is delivered more efficiently, and this helps to lower premiums and improve the patient experience.
-You need to select a primary care physician, who is responsible for the overall coordination of your care.
-In Ventura County, the physicians who are considered in-network for this plan are those who are contracted with SeaView IPA (Independent Physician Association).
+You need to select a primary care physician, who is part of a medical group or IPA, who is responsible for the overall coordination of your care.
+For example, in Ventura, the physicians who are considered in-network for this plan are those who are contracted with SeaView IPA.

-With the Trio ACO HMO plan, you have access to a select network of high-quality local physicians, specialists, and hospitals near your home and workplace.
+With the Trio ACO HMO plan, you have access to a select network of medical groups and IPA's who are contracted with high-quality local physicians, specialists, and hospitals near your home and workplace.
 And, you can self-refer to a specialist within your personal physician's medical group/independent practice association (IPA).
 You will pay a slightly higher copayment.
 However, you can't self-refer to Physical Therapy, Occupational Therapy, Speech-Language Therapy, Dermatology, Allergist, Podiatry, Endoscopic procedures, Diagnostic and nuclear imaging including CT, MRI or bone density measurement.

-To see a list of the providers who participate in the BlueShield Trio HMO network:
+To see a list of the providers who participate in the Blue Shield Trio HMO network: